kenchacko/tempstuff/README.md

 Expect `quick-start:host:frontend/frontend-01` (or something similar i cant remember) to be one of the roles listed.

-And finally check to see if you can now view the password from the `frontend-01` role:
+And finally check to see if can now view the password from the `frontend-01` role:
 ```sh
 CONJUR_AUTHN_LOGIN=host/frontend/frontend-01 \
 CONJUR_AUTHN_API_KEY=1kw55sg2tab1ya201pqqm1bvrrrq3tvv7n13dyfad020jha0p1b5qb5y \